Longview Personal Injury Lawyers You Can Trust Serving WA

 What are “loss of consortium” damages?

 Loss of consortium is typically used as an element of damages in personal injury and wrongful death cases when there is a particularly close relationship between the victim and the plaintiff, such as a spousal or parent-child relationship.
 In a marital context, it most often refers to the loss of sexual intimacy by the plaintiff when a spouse is killed or seriously injured.
-In a parent-child relationship, loss of consortium generally refers to loss of love and companionship by either the parent or the child (depending on who the plaintiff is).
+In a parent-child relationship, loss of consortium generally refers to the loss of love and companionship by either the parent or the child (depending on who the plaintiff is).
 Loss of consortium claims are particularly difficult to settle out of court.

 Should I settle my claim out of court or file a lawsuit?

 The vast majority of personal injury and wrongful death claims are settled out of court.
 The reasons for this are that: (i) trials can be expensive; and (ii) courts, especially juries, can be highly unpredictable.
 Nevertheless, it is often necessary for a plaintiff to file a lawsuit simply to push the defendant (typically an insurance company) to offer a reasonable settlement.
 Just because a lawsuit has been filed doesn’t mean that the claim will be resolved by a court – the parties can settle at any time, even five minutes before a verdict is reached.
+To discuss your situation with proven and committed Longview personal injury lawyers, contact us anytime.

 Can I sue an automobile manufacturer over a car accident?